bcgov/common-hosted-form-service/tests/performance/README.md

 k6 will require a lot of environment variables.
 When running the `dev container,` we have added [dotenv-cli](https://www.npmjs.com/package/dotenv-cli), allowing us to pass in an environment file instead of each variable.

+**IMPORTANT** CHEFS API is rate-limited.
+Whatever instance/environment you are performance/load testing, you will need to raise the "server.rateLimit.public.limitFrontend" value.

 ### Variables

 Review [sample-env](./sample-env) to see a local configuration example.